umair-rao/Air-Pollution/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Microverse for providing the Design and guideline for this project.
+- Microverse for providing the guideline for this project.
+- User Interface Design by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>